HARINGEY SOLIDARITY GROUP SOME ACTIVITIES: 1990-2021

 May 11, 2021

-In an attempt to look forward at where HSG fits into any political strategy in Haringey, we first thought we would look back.
-So, here is a look at what we have done over the last 15 years.
+In an attempt to look forward at where HSG fits into any political strategy in Haringey, its useful to first look back.
+So, here is a look at the first 15 years (written in 2005).
 The information is huge, so this can be no more than a brief and slightly chaotic look.
 We have tried not to see things as “successes” or “failures”.
 Where one person will see failure, another will see success.
 And vice versa.

 The obvious place to start, as it was the forerunner of HSG, was the anti Poll Tax Campaign.
-Much has been talked about this campaign (see our booklet), so I won’t say much.
+Much has been talked about this strong and inspirational campaign (see our booklet), so I won’t say much.
 However, we were one of the only local anti Poll Tax groups who stayed together after the defeat of the poll tax.
 This was a very positive decision.
-In 1998 we played a large role in organising a national Mayday conference in Bradford, and more recently a Community Action national gathering for radical community based groups.
-If more of the 100s of anti poll tax groups had formed into independent community action/solidarity groups back in 1990 maybe we wouldn’t be reinventing the wheel as we seem to be doing.
+In 1998 we played a large role in organising a national Mayday conference in Bradford, and then a Community Action national gathering for radical community based groups.
+If more of the hundreds of anti poll tax groups had formed into independent community action/solidarity groups back in 1990 maybe we wouldn’t be reinventing the wheel as we seem to be doing.
 But, hey, we live and learn…

 In April 1991 we had the first meeting as Haringey Solidarity Group and by January 1992 we had formed three separate groups around the borough in Tottenham, Green Lanes, and Wood Green.
 Not being able to sustain three separate groups we all came back together as HSG in September 1994.
 In 1991 we had sub groups of HSG for: the environment, housing, publicity, transport, women, anti-racism, industrial, police monitoring, council monitoring, and disability issues.
 There were something like 30/40 active people.
 In the early days we were using an office at the Unwaged Centre in West Green Road.
 Later in 1997, we opened up our own office just off Green Lanes, which in 2005 we decided to close down due to the costs involved.

-We have supported workers in struggle for the last 15 years where we can.
-There have been the Arnaouti bakery workers; council workers; postal workers; Building Workers Group; Hillingdon workers; Liverpool Dockers; and of course one of the major campaigns we were involved in the JJ Fast Food workers dispute in Tottenham in 1995 (see booklet on this for fuller details).
+We have supported workers in struggle since 1990 where we can.
+There have been the Arnaouti bakery workers; council workers; postal workers; Building Workers Group; Hillingdon workers; Liverpool Dockers; and one of the major campaigns we were involved in was the JJ Fast Food workers dispute in Tottenham in 1995 (see our booklet on this for fuller details).

 There have been dozens of campaigns we have been part of as well.
 As a flavour some are: anti McDonald’s campaign, endless campaigns and demos against Council cuts, campaigning against harassment of local prostitutes, fighting the 1996 Asylum Bill (Act), against the Private Finance Imitative (PFI), campaigning against the unsustainable redevelopment of the Hornsey Waterworks; anti-war / anti-arms trade stuff; going down to Newbury to support the road protestors; helping set up a Haringey Squatters Group; being part of the group in the 1990s who were fighting the Council’s plans to privatise Alexandra Palace and its parklands; police monitoring and publicity; trying to help and support other groups around London and the UK who wanted to form HSG type groups; the campaign against the Child Support Agency in 1993/4; supporting the setting up of the Haringey Furniture Project; and putting teams in for a London wide 7 a side loony left football competition.